linuxserver/docker-plex/README.md

 ## Updates / Monitoring

-* Upgrade to the latest version simply `docker restart plex`.
+* Upgrade to the latest version of Plex simply `docker restart plex`.
 * Monitor the logs of the container in realtime `docker logs -f plex`.

 **Credits**